zzMiao123/zzMiao123.github.io/_pages/about.md

 <br>
 As an INTJ (Introverted-Intuitive-Thinking-Judging), I bring **resilience**, **critical thinking**, and a genuine **passion for technology** to my work.
 Outside of academics, I enjoy playing and singing RNB on the ukulele, playing basketball, and exploring science fiction and epic stories.
+-->
+Hi!
+I'm Yuxuan, an M.S. student in Mechanical Engineering at Northwestern University with a GPA of 3.86/4.0.
+I earned my B.S.
+(Hons.) in Mechanical Engineering from Shanghai Jiao Tong University in 2022, graduating with all highest honors for undergraduates, including Best Thesis, Honors Degree, and Outstanding Graduate of Shanghai.

+My research interests lie in actuator mechanisms, wearable robotics, and stretchable electronics.
+Currently, I am conducting research at the Simpson Querrey Institute for Bioelectronics under the guidance of Prof. John A. Rogers, focusing on multi-modal actuators and soft robotics, particularly in the fields of haptics and organoid studies.
+I have 5 years experiences in reseach, including working as RA in National Key lab of Mechanical Systems and Vibiration (MSV), Institude of Medical Robots (IMR) in SJTU.
+To date, I have contributed to seven papers as a lead or core author, published in journals including Nature and Science.

+Beyond research, I am passionate about transforming concepts from textbooks into real-world technologies inspired by nature and everyday life.
+My extensive hands-on projects in novel robots and AI models have helped me develop into a full-stack engineer, with skills spanning a wide range of bio-mechatronics domains such as rapid prototyping, microfabrication, embedded programming, and machine learning.

 <div style="text-align: center;">
     <img src='../images/report-new.jpg' alt="sym" width="70%">